≡ Menu

 So, let’ us explain…

-You see, the Norwegian Lundehund is one of the strangest dogs out there because he’s a bit “weir” in lot of ways.
-First off, they have a rather peculiar nickname which is the Puffing Dog, and they have a rather peculiar physique which includes being blessed with SIX toes and forelegs that have the ability to turn at a 90-degree angle.
+The Norwegian Lundehund is one of the strongest dogs out there because he’s a bit “weird” in many ways.
+First, they have a rather peculiar nickname, the Puffing Dog, and a strange physique, including being blessed with SIX toes and forelegs that can turn at a 90-degree angle.
+Did we mention that his toes are also TRIPLE-JOINTED and that his pricked ears can fold or open at will?
+Well, if not, they can, and they are!

 And while…